wri/ndc/July 27/PLW-EN-CM.md

 # November	 2015

-## 1. Introduction
+### 1. Introduction

 The Republic of Palau is committed to the successful conclusion of negotiations under the Ad‐Hoc Working Group on the Durban Platform for Enhanced Action (ADP) in order to adopt, at COP21, a new legally‐binding agreement under the United Nations Framework Convention on Climate Change (UNFCCC) applicable to all Parties, to come into effect in 2020.

 In accordance with decisions 1/CP.19 and 1/CP.20, the Republic of Palau is pleased to communicate its Intended Nationally Determined Contribution (INDC) towards achieving the objective of the UNFCCC, as well as accompanying information to facilitate clarity, transparency, and understanding of its INDC.

 The Republic of Palau is also pleased to provide additional accompanying information on our mitigation effort and support for implementation.

-## 2. Intended	 Nationally	 Determined	 Contribution	 -	 Mitigation	 [Contribution]
+### 2. Intended Nationally Determined Contribution - Mitigation [Contribution]
 **Timeframe**:
 * **Start year**: 2020
 * **End year**:2025

  **Type of commitment:**
 * Absolute energy sector emissions reduction target, with additional reductions coming from the waste and transport sectors.

 **Reference/base year:**
 * Reference/base year is 2005 - emissions were approximated at 88 thousand tCO2e

 **Estimated quantified emissions reductions:**

   * Indicative targets:
     * 22% energy sector emissions reductions below 2005 levels by 2025
     * 45% Renewable Energy target by 2025
     * 35% Energy Efficiency target by 2025
-    *
 **Coverage:**
 * Energy (electricity generation), transport and waste sectors
-* Gases:	 Carbon	 dioxide	 (CO2	 )	 and	 methane	 (CH4
+* Gases: Carbon dioxide (CO2 ) and methane (CH4)

-**Baseline	 assumption	:**
+**Baseline assumption:**

   Business	 as	 Usual	 (BAU)	 emissions	 scenario	 projections	 are	 based	 on	  economic	 growth	 in	 the	 absence	 of	 new	 climate	 change	 policies	 and	  measures	 in  addition	 to	 those	 in	 place	 in	 2015,	 and	 greater	 coverage	  and	 implementation	 of	 existing	 measures.